 What cannot be denied, however, is the park’s natural beauty, especially in the far south where few travellers take the time to explore.
 Here the Rift is at its most dramatic and the park’s famous tree-climbing lion pride takes up residence.

 What you really need to know

-When considering the quality of other parks in the region, we simply do not believe Manyara offers a safari experience that competes with the area’s other attractions.
-The vast majority of the park is made up of the Lake, which means the game-driving areas are very small, and the sheer volume of travellers that visit this park makes it very busy indeed – especially in the northern sections close to the entrance.
-At its best, we believe Manyara offers a good short introduction to safari – ideally fitted into an afternoon on the way to Ngorongoro.
+The vast majority of the park is made up of the Lake, which means the game-driving areas can be quite small and it can get busy – especially in the northern sections close to the entrance.
+We believe Manyara offers a good short introduction to safari – ideally fitted into an afternoon on the way to Ngorongoro.
 Manyara’s hippo pool is a great spot for a picnic lunch.
 For a longer stay, however, we would always recommend spending the time in Tarangire or the Serengeti.